-Figure 81: WHT Physical activity sessions key performance indicators
+Figure 82: WHT Physical activity sessions key performance indicators

-Participants Quintiles (1-3) % Male 16-35 36-50 51+ 651 68% 9% 29% 38% 20% 42%
+Participants Quintiles (1-3) % Male % BME 16-35 36-50 51+ 651 68% 9% 29% 38% 20% 42%

-Figure 82: Percentage of users accessing WHT physical activity sessions by Ward 2013-14
+Figure 83: Percentage of users accessing WHT physical activity sessions by Ward 2013-14

-- Due to the structure (free access) of the programme there is limited room for development of the service to enable an increase in participants. - Increased enagement with BME and local quintiles 1- 3. - Increased engagement across Bloxwich, Blakenall, Birchills, St Matthews, Bentley and Darlaston North. - Reduced engagement on Willenhall, Pleck and Palfrey.
+- Due to the structure (free access) of the programme there is limited room for development of the service to enable an increase in participants. - Increased enagement with BME and local quintiles 1-3. - Increased engagement across Bloxwich, Blakenall, Birchills, St Matthews, Bentley and Darlaston North. - Reduced engagement on Willenhall, Pleck and Palfrey.

-- 1) Target more deprived areas of the borough, quintiles 1-3. - 2) Target BME groups. - 3) Need to develop a consistent approach to monitoring levels of sustained participation across all commissioned services.
-Sustained participation will have greater impact on an individual's health.
+- 1) Target more deprived areas of the borough, quintiles 1-3. - 2) Target BME groups. - Need to develop a consistent approach to monitoring levels of sustained participation across all commissioned services.
+Sustained participation will have greater impact on an individual's health. - 4) Public Health Commissioners to work with service providers to address appropriate issues highlighted above.
+This may include service re-structure and/or improved targeting.